Functional Central Limit Theorems for Constrained Mittag-Leffler Ensemble in Hard Edge Scaling: Introduction

-We draw our inspiration from a recent series of papers~\cite{ACCL2022, C2022, CL2023}, in which Y.~Ameur, C.~Charlier, J.~Cronvall, and J.~Lenells had been studying counting statistics of the Mittag-Leffler ensemble, along with its constrained version, from the purely asymptotic-analytic perspective.
-We also mention a relevant paper by C.~Charlier~\cite{C2023}, which analyzes large gap probabilities, a paper by C.~Charlier and S.-S.~Byun~\cite{BC2022}, which studies the characteristic polynomial of the eigenvalue moduli, and a recent paper by Y.~Ameur, C.~Charlier, and P.~Moreillon~\cite{ACM2023}, which studies the moment generating function of the disk counting statistics for truncated unitary matrices.
+We draw our inspiration from a recent series of papers~\cite{ACCL2022, ACCL2024, C2022, CL2023}, in which Y.~Ameur, C.~Charlier, J.~Cronvall, and J.~Lenells had been studying counting statistics of the Mittag-Leffler ensemble, along with its constrained version, from the purely asymptotic-analytic perspective.
+We also mention a relevant paper by C.~Charlier~\cite{C2023}, which analyzes large gap probabilities, a paper by C.~Charlier and S.-S.~Byun~\cite{BC2022}, which studies the characteristic polynomial of the eigenvalue moduli.
 A common feature of all of these papers is that the quantities of interest, such as the gap probability or the moment generating functions, can be written via the incomplete gamma function~$\gamma(a,z)$.
 The same observation was used earlier in a paper by P.~J.~Forrester~\cite{F1992}.